Why and how long do I have to wait for a RTK FIX?

 SBAS Corrections

 SBAS Corrections are Satellite Based Augmentation Systems and are used to improve the performance of GNSS systems and it’s locations.
 There are several systems such as EGNOS, WAAS, MSAS, SDCM and GAGAN.
 Originally meant for aviation, these systems consist of accurately located reference stations deployed around the continents of the systems.
 The GNSS errors calculated by these stations are sent to a central centre which computes the differential corrections and broadcasts them to the covered area using geostationary satellites.
-The UNI-GR1 receives these signals on a channel and uses the data to improve the single location to an accuracy of around a meter.
-From the moment the UNI-GR1 gets its ephemeris data and its first location, it starts using SBAS to improve this location and gets it to around meter accuracy within 10-20 seconds.
+The UNI-GRx receives these signals on a channel and uses the data to improve the single location to an accuracy of around a meter.
+From the moment the UNI-GRx gets its ephemeris data and its first location, it starts using SBAS to improve this location and gets it to around meter accuracy within 10-20 seconds.

 RTK Corrections